What's on this page:

 outcomes that are unfairly or unlawfully biased.
 We then use statistical modelling techniques to assess the data to ensure that the data tells us something meaningful.

 From time to time, we may share your Personal Information with third parties who provide us with new data which we will test to understand if such new data provides additional understanding.

 We may also use profiling and data analysis for other reasons, e.g.to ensure data quality and accuracy and to help us improve our business.

 The purpose of this analysis is not to make decisions about you directly, but your Personal Information, in combination with Personal Information relating to other

-customers and/or data provided by third parties, will be used to conduct data analysis so that we can improve our processes, our products and services and check the way our models,
+customers, potential customers and/or data provided by third parties, will be used to conduct data analysis so that we can improve our processes, our products and services and check the way our models,

 Where possible, we pseudonymise the Personal Information in order to perform this analysis.
 This means that we remove information from which you can be directly identified,

 e.g. your name, and replace it with a pseudonym or unique identifier.
 We do this to maximise the security of your information.